-2.1.3 Modes of Operation
+4. Modes of Operation

-The module supports two modes of operation: Approved and Non-Approved.
-The module will be in FIPS-Approved Mode when all power-on self-tests have completed successfully and only Approved algorithms are invoked.
+The module supports two modes of operation: Approved and Non-approved.
+The module will be in FIPSapproved mode when all power up self-tests have completed successfully and only Approved algorithms are invoked.
 See Table 7 below for a list of the supported Approved algorithms and Table 8 for allowed algorithms.
 The non-Approved mode is entered when a non-Approved algorithm is invoked.
 See Table 9 for a list of non-Approved algorithms.

-2.1.4 Cryptographic Module Ports and Interfaces
+5. Cryptographic Module Ports and Interfaces

 The Data Input interface consists of the input parameters of the API functions.
 The Data Output interface consists of the output parameters of the API functions.
 The Control Input interface consists of the actual API input parameters.
 The Status Output interface includes the return values of the API functions.
-These are listed in the table below:

-FIPS Interface Physical Ports Logical Interfaces Data Input Physical ports of the tested platforms API input parameters Data Output Physical ports of the tested platforms API output parameters and return values Control Input Physical ports of the tested platforms API input parameters Status Output Physical ports of the tested platforms API return values Power Input Physical ports of the tested platforms N/A
+FIPS Interface Physical Ports Logical Interfaces Data Input Physical ports of the tested platforms API input parameters Data Output Physical ports of the tested platfo API output parameters and return values Control Input Physical ports of the tested platforms API input parameters Status Output Physical ports of the tested platforms API return values Power Input Physical ports of the tested platforms N/A